Configuration#

 no

-Max (iter)data size (in MB).
+Maximum size (in MB) for iterator data chunks.
 Set to False for unlimited size.

 lithops